Cigarette Burns: Legacy

 In 2023, pop culture maven J. B. Spins deemed the episode to be Carpenter's "best work of the 21st Century thus far" and wrote, "With the passage of a few years, it also now looks quite 'influential,' as in it has been ripped off a few times."
 He praised the cast: "As you would expect, Kier is delightfully weird as Bellinger.
 Norman Reedus also does great work freaking out and stewing in his own guilt and remorse as Sweetman.
 In fact, the entire ensemble is consistently strong, in twitchy and sinister ways."
-Like DVD Review, he likened it to the 1998 box office hit Ringu.
+Like DVD Review, he likened it to the 1998 film Ringu.

 In a laudatory 2018 retrospective review, the Daily Dead website said that the installment is "the darkest and most intense episode" of the series and called it "a cool, imaginative story – one that draws us in and fills us with dread: we're never sure where it's going, but we know it's nowhere good.
 The stylization of Carpenter's direction never leans into film noir, but it's impossible to watch 'Cigarette Burns' and not be reminded of other horror noir like Alan Parker's Angel Heart and, in particular, Roman Polanski's The Ninth Gate."
 The reviewer said admiringly, "There is a nightmarish inevitability to the mystery at the center, in that we want to see it solved to satisfy our own curiosity about the resolution, but at the same time don't want to see Sweetman getting closer and closer to the truth because we know some form of Hell awaits him at the end of the trail.
 And boy are we right.
 There is an image near the end of 'Cigarette Burns' – involving Udo Kier and a film projector – that has stuck with me for the 13 years since I first saw the episode.
 It might be the most striking and horrifying image yet in all of Masters of Horror."